 Just because you're eating a low-carb breakfast, that doesn't mean you have to give up your favorite morning treats.
 Smith recommends swapping your tried-and-true pancake mix for this paleo banana pancake recipe, as it is a much healthier alternative and "more satisfying than your average starchy pancakes made with bleached flour."
 She further recommends topping off this meal with some berries and almond butter for a sweet, protein-packed meal.

 Both Shapiro and Smith recommend this super-satisfying breakfast.
-While Smith suggests this recipe made with eggs, spinach, tomato, asparagus, and sweet potatoes, Shapiro prefers making mini frittatas by whisking five eggs well and pouring into Room Essentials Muffin Pan ($5).
+While Smith suggests this recipe made with eggs, spinach, tomato, asparagus, and sweet potatoes, Shapiro prefers making mini frittatas by whisking five eggs well and pouring into a muffin pan.
 She says to fill each tin about 1/2 to 3/4 of the way up the sides.
 Furthermore, she recommends adding veggies, a dash of cheese, some salt and pepper, and baking it at 350ºF for 15 to 20 minutes, or until firm.
 If eating right away, Shapiro says you can keep the frittata in the fridge for up to four days, or, if you prefer a grab-and-go meal, she recommends individually wrapping each mini frittata and freezing them to take out as needed.

 Not as time-consuming as a frittata but equally as satisfying, this veggie egg scramble recipe is comprised of protein, healthy fats, and fiber, which Smith says will "keep you feeling fuller for longer."